 Supporting industry skills development

 Since its formation in 2014, The Electrotechnical Skills Partnership (TESP) has been working on various initiatives to support the industry’s skills strategy.
-Through the combined resources and expertise of four partners – ECA, Joint Industry Board (JIB), SELECT and Unite the Union, with support from industry charity NET, TESP has been leading on a coordinated approach to skills development and providing industry and stakeholders with a clear focal point for electrotechnical skills.
+Through the combined resources and expertise of five partners – ECA, Joint Industry Board (JIB), National Electrotechnical Training (NET), SELECT and Unite the Union, TESP has been leading on a coordinated approach to skills development and providing industry and stakeholders with a clear focal point for electrotechnical skills.

 Involvement from employers on TESP’s board has also meant we are continually ensuring what’s being developed meets the needs of today’s electrical contractors.